...

 Therapeutic Style

-For those who benefit from being challenged, I offer honest feedback and ask deep questions to help them think more about themselves and grow.
-At the same time, for clients who need a more caring space, I provide understanding and kind guidance to make sure they feel safe and understood during their healing process.
+For clients who do well with a challenge, I offer honest feedback and ask the kind of deep questions that help you reflect and grow.
+For clients who need a softer space, I offer understanding and kind guidance so you feel safe and seen while you heal.

-My aim is to build a dynamic relationship in therapy that helps clients reach their full potential.
+My aim is to build a real, working relationship in therapy that helps you reach your full potential.

 Therapist-Client Relationship

-In my therapy practice, what matters most to me is building a foundation of trust and connection with my clients.
-I believe that having a strong and genuine relationship is essential for effective therapy.
-It’s equally important to create a safe and non-judgmental space where clients feel comfortable being themselves.
-This kind of environment allows for open communication and real healing.
+In my practice, what matters most is building trust and connection with you.
+A strong, genuine relationship is the foundation of good therapy.
+Just as important is a safe, non-judgmental space where you can be yourself.
+That’s where open conversation and real healing happen.
 Read more about this kind of emotional safety here.

-I also focus on providing guidance and direction, making sure clients have the support and tools they need to deal with their challenges.
-I encourage self-reflection and personal growth, helping clients to find their inner strengths and insights.
-My goal is to create a collaborative and transformative therapy experience where clients feel valued, heard, and inspired to make lasting changes in their lives.
+I also offer guidance and direction, so you have the support and tools to face your challenges.
+I encourage self-reflection and personal growth, helping you find your own strengths and insights.
+My goal is a collaborative, transformative experience where you feel valued, heard, and inspired to make lasting changes.

-My road to becoming a therapist in St Louis is deeply personal and rooted in my own experiences.
-Growing up, I faced my share of trauma, particularly witnessing my parents’ relationship fall apart.
-This was a challenging period, but it also set me on a path toward healing and understanding.
-Therapy helped me profoundly, and I’ve come to believe wholeheartedly in its power.
-Psychology became the guide I never had during my upbringing, teaching me a lot about myself and bringing a rare kind of wealth.
+My road into this work is deeply personal.
+Growing up, I faced my share of trauma, especially watching my parents’ relationship fall apart.
+It was a hard time, and it set me on a path toward healing and understanding.
+Therapy helped me profoundly, and I believe in its power wholeheartedly.
+Psychology became the guide I never had growing up.
+It taught me about myself and brought a rare kind of wealth.

 Diverse Experiences Shaping My Practice

-My diverse experiences have enriched my perspective on mental health and well-being.
-Working as a school counselor in Sweden, participating in meditation retreats, and doing my own inner work have given me unique insights that I bring into my practice.
-These experiences have shaped my holistic approach to therapy, emphasizing the importance of mental, emotional, and physical well-being.
+My experiences have shaped how I see mental health and well-being.
+Working as a school counselor in Sweden, sitting through meditation retreats, and doing my own inner work have given me insights I bring into every session.
+They’ve led me to a holistic approach that treats mental, emotional, and physical well-being as connected.

-Working as a School Counselor in Sweden: This experience allowed me to understand the educational system’s role in mental health and how early intervention can make a significant difference in a child’s life.
-It also exposed me to different cultural attitudes towards mental health, broadening my perspective and enhancing my ability to connect with clients from diverse backgrounds.
+• Working as a School Counselor in Sweden: This showed me the role schools play in mental health and how early help can change a child’s life.
+It also exposed me to different cultural attitudes toward mental health, which broadened my perspective and helps me connect with clients from many backgrounds.

-Meditation Retreats: Attending 10-day and 2-day classical vipassana retreats have been transformative for my personal and professional life.
-This practice taught me the importance of mindfulness, presence, and self-awareness, which are integral to my therapeutic approach.
-I often incorporate mindfulness techniques into my sessions, helping clients develop tools to manage stress and anxiety.
+• Meditation Retreats: Sitting 10-day and 2-day classical vipassana retreats reshaped my personal and professional life.
+The practice taught me mindfulness, presence, and self-awareness, which sit at the center of my approach.
+I often bring mindfulness techniques into sessions to help clients manage stress and anxiety.

 Professional Training and Certifications